-After my morning walk I decided to head to the lesser-visited eastern edge of Kamakura and then make my way back on foot to the center again, visiting a number of small temples and shrines along the way.
+After my morning walk, I decided to head to the lesser-visited eastern edge of Kamakura and then make my way back on foot to the centre again, visiting a number of small temples and shrines along the way.

 I passed some private homes with beautifully landscaped trees and gardens.
 Notice the rope in the photo above designed to channel water from the gutter into the drain below.